Azure/AppConfiguration/releaseNotes/Microsoft.Featuremanagement.md

 ## 3.5.0 - Jul 19, 2024

-* No changes in this version.
+* No changes in this release.

 ## 3.4.0 - Jun 21, 2024